awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-behavior-live.md

 # Live Content Ad Behavior<a name="ad-behavior-live"></a>

-In live streams, AWS Elemental MediaTailor always performs ad replacement, preserving the total time between the cue\-out and cue\-in markers of an ad avail as closely as possible\.
-The cue out can optionally indicate the duration of the ad avail\.
-Every cue\-out indicator must have a matching cue\-in indicator in the live workflow\.
+In live streams, AWS Elemental MediaTailor always performs ad replacement, preserving the total time between the `CUE-OUT` and `CUE-IN` ad markers as closely as possible\.
+The `CUE-OUT` can optionally include the `DURATION` attribute, which indicates the duration of the ad avail\.
+Every `CUE-OUT` indicator must have a matching `CUE-IN` indicator in live workflows\.

-AWS Elemental MediaTailor performs ad replacement for live content for HLS and DASH\.
-For information on how MediaTailor determines cue\-out, cue\-in, and duration of an ad avail, see [HLS Supported Ad Markers](hls-ad-markers.md) and [DASH Ad Markers](dash-ad-markers.md)\.
+MediaTailor performs ad replacement for HLS and DASH live content\.
+For information on how MediaTailor calculates ad avail placement and timing, see [HLS Supported Ad Markers](hls-ad-markers.md) and [DASH Ad Markers](dash-ad-markers.md)\.

 ## Ad Selection and Replacement<a name="ad-behavior-live-ad-selection"></a>